What's Open In Memphis? Updates For Attractions, Museums, and Parks

 Graceland is open.

-Historic Haunts Memphis is open.
+Historic Haunts Memphis closed until March 2021.

-The Levitt Shell is streaming online concerts.
+The Levitt Shell is temporarily closed.

-Lichterman Nature Center is open.
+Lichterman Nature Center is temporarily closed.

 The Mallory Neely House and the Magevney House are temporarily closed.